Dragv/difftool/README.md

 ### Sample Output
 ![SampleOutput](https://github.com/user-attachments/assets/af350f8e-422e-42ce-af58-dec401d9be97)

+### Test files
+Test files can be found under `difftool.Tests/testFiles` in this same repo.

 ## Troubleshooting
 This app requires .NET runtime v6.
 Verify that this is installed in your machine and in the case it isn't you can download it through this link: https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=6.0.22